LHC-DMWG/DMWG-couplingScan-code/README.md

 ## Usage examples

-See simple working examples here: https://github.com/LHC-DMWG/DMWG-couplingScan-code/blob/master/test/simple_test.py
+See simple working examples for different input data types in the `test` repository.
+These all refer to and test based on the four nominal parameter scenarios from the DMWG ( Phys.Dark Univ.
+27 (2020) 100365), translating existing limits back and forth between them.

-TODO extend this section
+TODO paste here the text from the appendix.